 10. AFTER you have completed all the above steps, please mail your completed application package with the Pre-Admissions Checklist as the top-page document to the NOVA Loudoun Veterinary Technology program.
 Only completed application folders will be reviewed for admission to the Veterinary Technician program.
-Application package must be submitted directly to the Veterinary Technology program office located in the LA building or mailed to address below postmarked by deadline:
+Application package must be submitted directly to the Veterinary Technology On-Campus assistant dean’s office located in the LA building or mailed to address below postmarked by deadline:

 NOVA – Loudoun Campus

 - Include a self-addressed and stamped postcard in packet.
 It will be stamped and mailed back to you as confirmation application packet is received and complete.